 The performance against budget notes compare Council's financial plan, expressed through its annual budget, with actual performance.
 The Local Government (Planning and Reporting) Regulations 2014 requires explanation of any material variances.
 Council has adopted a budget variation materiality threshold of 10% and \$100,000.
-Explanations have not been provided for variations below the materiality threshold unless the variance is considered to be material because of its size or nature.
+Explanations have not been provided for variations below the materiality threshold unless the variance is considered to be material

 The budget figures detailed below are those adopted by Council on 26 June 2019 and were based on assumptions that were relevant at the time of adoption of the Budget.
 Council sets guidelines and parameters for income and expense targets in this budget in order to meet Council's planning and financial performance targets for both the short and long-term.
-The budget did not reflect any changes to equity resulting from asset revaluations, as their impacts were not considered predictable.
+The budget did not reflect any changes to equity resulting from asset revaluations, as their impacts